Augusto11CB/English-Repository/WORD-OF-THE-DAY.md

 - example:
   - But suffering is in store
-each day for those who sin.
+each day for those who sin

+## 2023/10/02
+- widow
+- foam
+- wither
+- wicked
+- weep
+- cocoon
+- chews on
+- deceitful
+- uproot
+- aching joints
+- Be patient a while longer